Miami Travel, Florida

 Worst: August – September (average temperatures 24C to 33C).
 Hot and sticky with frequent thunderstorms in the afternoon or occasional hurricanes.

-For beaches: beaches along Ocean Drive include the must-see, world famous South Beach for partying and people-watching; Haulover Beach for naturalists (one of few in USA) and body-boarding; Oleta River State Park, for natural beauty and outdoor activities.
+Beaches along Ocean Drive include the must-see, world famous South Beach for partying and people-watching; Haulover Beach for naturalists/gays (one of few in USA) and body-boarding; Oleta River State Park, for natural beauty and outdoor activities.

 The city houses a number of excellent displays at: Bass Museum of Art – mainly contemporary arts; the Wolfsonian (Florida International University) – a collection of design and decorative arts.